benvenker/lambda-network-api/README.md

 # lambda-network-api
-API for the lambda network app
+API for the lambda network app.